Every family deserves a chance to stay at one of these bucket list Caribbean resorts

 Kids can learn to swim like a mermaid at Zemi Beach House in Anguilla (Photo: Zemi Beach House)

-9. Kimpton Seafire Resort and Spa
+9. Kimpton Seafire Resort & Spa

 Grand Cayman, Cayman Islands